Riverview Park (Chicago): Rides and attractions

-Riverview was most known for The Bobs wooden roller coaster.
+Riverview was famous for The Bobs wooden roller coaster.
 Other popular coasters were The Comet, The Silver Flash, The Fireball and the Jetstream.
 Aladdin's Castle was a classic fun house with a collapsing stairway, mazes and turning barrel.
 Shoot the Chutes, Hades, the Rotor, Tilt-a-Whirl, Wild Mouse, the Mill on the Floss (Tunnel of Love), and Flying Turns were just a few of the many classic rides.
 "The Pair-O-Chutes at Riverview Park'll shake us up all day" is a line from the Beach Boys' song "Amusement Parks U.S.A." from their 1965 album, Summer Days (And Summer Nights!!).
 There were over 120 rides in the park.

 Racism and closing

 Riverview closed in 1967.
-Urban myths endure, describing the park's "seedy" atmosphere in the 1960s, as it coincidentally became more integrated.
-Contemporaneous articles in black publications, such as the Chicago Defender, described black patrons being subject to both latent and overt racism; the most overt being a longstanding attraction named "Dunk the Nigger", later renamed "African Dip", which the NAACP successfully lobbied to shut down in the 1950s.
-In 1966, when Martin Luther King visited Chicago, Mayor Richard J. Daley shut the park for several days, believing it would become a site of racial unrest.
+Enduring urban myths describe the park's "seedy" atmosphere in the '60s as it became more integrated.
+Contemporaneous articles in black publications such as the Chicago Defender described black patrons being subject to latent and overt racism.
+The most overt was a longstanding attraction officially named "African Dip" and later truncated to "Dip", but unofficially called "Dunk the Nigger".
+It was not owned by Riverview, but by an outside concessionaire that rented space from the park.
+In the 1950s, the NAACP and Chicago newspaper columnist Mike Royko successfully lobbied to shut it down.